 Value Added Tax (VAT)

-The VAT rate is 10% for most goods and services.
+The standard VAT rate in Japan is 10%.
+It applies to most goods and services.

-For certain items, the VAT rate is 8% and even 0% in certain circumstances (e.g., export transactions).
+It is 8% and even 0% for certain items in certain circumstances (e.g., export transactions).

 Anti-Bribery & Anti-Corruption Law